-- The three peer-reviewed publications produced by WGEVO (Eikeset et al. 2016, Mollet et al. 2016a, b) present the following research highlights - i) The historical reconstruction of the effect of fishing on the evolution of life-history traits describing growth, maturation and reproduction during the 20th century in 2 major exploited stocks, namely northeast Arctic cod (Eikeset et al. 2016) and North Sea plaice (Mollet et al. 2016a). - ii) The application of Evolutionary Impact Assessment, a general framework for assessing the management implications of fisheries-induced evolution through their utilities in terms of ecosystem services, on North Sea plaice (Mollet et al. 2016b).

-Fisheries-induced selection pressures on maturation (described by a probabilistic maturation reaction norm; PMRN), growth (described by juvenile growth potential), and reproductive investment (described by the gonadosomatic index) were estimated for 44 exploited stocks.
-This comprehensive analysis enables the following findings:

-- i) The general pattern found through these empirical analyses agrees with theoretical expectations: on average, fisheries-induced selection pressures favour earlier maturation at smaller size (Figure 1, PMRN midpoint), reduced somatic growth (Figure 1, Growth), and increased reproductive effort (Figure 1, Gonadosomatic index or GSI). - ii) The variation in standardized fisheries-induced selection pressures is highest for the juvenile growth potential, also as expected (Figure 1, Growth). - iii) Across stocks, fisheries-induced selection pressures appear align along two nearly orthogonal (i.e., statistically independent) axes (Figure 2): a 'maturation axis' along which the selection pressures on PMRN midpoints on the one hand, and PMRN slopes and widths on the other, co-vary negatively and a 'growth-reproduction axis' along which the selection pressures on juvenile growth potential and gonadosomatic index co-vary negatively. - iv) As expected, fisheries-induced selection pressures rise with fishing intensities (Figure 3).
-However, the increase with fishing intensity is superlinear as can be seen by comparing the results of linear regression (red line, Figure 3) to those of third order polynomial regression or of a loess smoother (black and blue lines, respectively, Figure 3). - v) Fisheries-induced selection pressures show high sensitivity to a fishery's size selectivity.
-For all considered traits and across all examined life histories, selection pressures for stocks exposed to a sigmoidal or trawl-like size-selectivity tend to be highest when the length at which fish become exposed to significant fishing pressure (i.e. the length at which 50% of maximum fishing mortality is reached) is 1 to 2 times larger than their maturation length (Figure 4).
+- The two peer-reviewed publications produced by WGEVO (Diaz Pauli et al. 2017, Baulier et al. 2017) present the following research highlights: - (i) The experimental demonstration on a freshwater model species that hypoxia or reduced ambient oxygen can lead to plastic effects on growth, maturation and reproduction in a direction similar to that of genetic changes induced by size-selective fishing, thus acting as a potential confounding factor of fisheries-induced evolution (Diaz Pauli et al. 2017). - (ii) The statistical analysis of time series of data on standardized gonad weight since the late 70s in three populations of cod off Newfoundland supports the hypothesis that fisheries-induced evolution has occurred in gonadal investment in males, but not in females, and suggest that gonadal investment is more important for male reproductive success than expected in this lekking species (Baulier et al. 2017). - Fisheries-induced selection pressures on maturation (described by a probabilistic maturation reaction norm; PMRN), growth (described by juvenile growth potential), and reproductive investment (described by the gonadosomatic index) were estimated for 57 exploited stocks.
+This comprehensive analysis enables the following findings: - (i) The general pattern found through these empirical analyses agrees with theoretical expectations: on average, fisheries-induced selection pressures favour earlier maturation at smaller size (Figure 1, PMRN intercept), reduced somatic growth (Figure 1, Growth), and increased reproductive effort (Figure 1, GonadoSomatic index or GSI). - (ii) The variation in standardized fisheries-induced selection pressures is highest for the juvenile growth potential, also as expected (Figure 1, Growth). - (iii) Across stocks, fisheries-induced selection pressures appear align along two nearly orthogonal (i.e., statistically independent) axes (Figure 2): a 'maturation axis' along which the selection pressures on PMRN intercept and slope co-vary positively and a 'growth-reproduction axis' along which the selection pressures on juvenile growth potential and gonadosomatic index co-vary negatively. - (iv) As expected, fisheries-induced selection pressures rise with fishing intensities for the main traits, i.e., maturation propensity (PMRN intercept), growth and gonodasomatic index (Figure 3).

+(v) Fisheries-induced selection pressures show high sensitivity to a fishery's size selectivity.
+For the main traits (PMRN intercept, growth, GSI) and across all examined life histories, selection pressures for stocks exposed to a sigmoidal or trawl-like size-selectivity tend to be highest when the length at which fish become exposed to significant fishing pressure (i.e. the length at which 50% of maximum fishing mortality is reached) is 1 to 2 times larger than their maturation length (Figure 4).
 As fishing targets larger sizes, selection pressures are reduced.

+- (vi) Selection pressures rise with the fishing-induced proportion of mortality (Figure 5), which means that they increase with fishing mortality relative to total mortality but also that they diminish with increasing natural mortality relative to total mortality. - (vii) Selection pressures rise with the gonado-somatic ratio (Annex 2, Figure A1), i.e. with increasing reproductive investment and with decreasing somatic investment, as well as with age and length at maturation (Annex 2, Figure A2 and A3, respectively). - (viii) It results from (vi) and (vii) that slow growing, long-lived species maturating late and large and having costly reproduction are more prone to fisheries-induced selection.